 3. Ice Dam Prevention

 Was your home subjected to the formation of one too many icicles last winter?
-Even worse, did the buildup of ice cause melt-water to back up and flow into your house?
+Even worse, did the buildup of ice cause melt-water to back up and flow into your house and destroy any chance your property utilizes the latest fall curb appeal trends.
 Otherwise known as an ice damn, scrupulously placed blocks of ice – perhaps in your rain gutters – can force water back onto your roof, and even into your home.
 Now is the time to prevent damage from happening again, or altogether.